skip to main content

 Terminal wiring diagram for a class I non-maintained emergency light fitting.

 L SW is the normal mains supply.
 A normal light switch, or sensor, would usually be on this circuit to enable the end-user to have control over the light fitting in normal operating mode.
-L SW is always to be wired so that any switching of L PERM will disconnect L SW too, but any switching of L SW will not affect L PERM.
+Note that any switching of L SW must not affect L PERM.

 L PERM is the permanent live supply and must have no normal (manually operated) switch or sensor on it.
 However, a key-switch is permissible and will usually be installed on this circuit.
 L PERM has two functions: